Tramadol’s Newfound Natural Product Status In Doubt

 When tramadol turned up in the plant at rather high levels (approximately 0.4% by weight of dried root bark), De Waard says, his team took pains to ensure the samples hadn’t been unintentionally contaminated with the synthetic drug.
 Three different labs analyzed different samples collected at a national park in northeastern Cameroon, each at different time points, he says.
 A collaborator also demonstrated that the nitrogen isotope ratios of tramadol found in the plant are different from commercially available tramadol samples, which would suggest the tramadol was synthesized biologically.
 “It was not that surprising to me that a plant could make tramadol,” De Waard says.
 “Morphine is a natural product,” and tramadol was designed to contain that painkiller’s essential chemical groups, he points out.

 De Waard’s results were surprising to Michael Spiteller at Dortmund University of Technology, in Germany.
-Together with an international team of collaborators, he reported on Friday that the appearance of tramadol in the pincushion tree is likely a result of human-caused contamination.
+Together with an international team of collaborators, he reported this month that the appearance of tramadol in the pincushion tree is likely a result of human-caused contamination (Angew.
+Chem.
+Int.
+Ed.
+2014, DOI: 10.1002/anie.201406639).

-Spiteller specializes in analyzing environmental contaminants such as pesticides in water and soil.
 He wasn’t convinced by the isotope analysis.
-He contacted De Waard for a root sample he could analyze independently, and reached out to the German Academic Exchange Service for funding and for African collaborators.
-His colleagues sampled from Cameroon’s semiarid far-north region as well as its southern rain forest—completely different locations from De Waard’s.
+He contacted De Waard for a root sample he could analyze independently.
+His African colleagues sampled from Cameroon’s semiarid Far North region as well as its southern rain forest—completely different locations from De Waard’s.

 Spiteller confirmed the 0.4% tramadol content in De Waard’s samples.
 But Spiteller’s own samples were strikingly different.
 Those from the north had low amounts of tramadol—about 10,000 times lower than what De Waard detected.
-Samples from the south had no detectable tramadol at all.
+Samples from the south had no detectable tramadol.
 At that point, Spiteller started thinking about contamination as a possible explanation for the discrepancy.

-The farmers’ story is plausible, though difficult to prove, says Marcy Jan Souza, who studies tramadol at the University of Tennessee College of Veterinary Medicine.
-People give pain medications to cattle to improve work ability, but tramadol is not used in cattle in the U.S. Tramadol metabolism varies widely between animal species and relatively little is known about cattle metabolism specifically, Souza says, so any metabolites in roots and soil should be interpreted with caution.
+The off-label use of tramadol in Cameroon may pose a risk to drinking water supplies, Spiteller says.
+His team has preserved plant samples that other teams may obtain upon request.

-With the stark differences in tramadol content, that would amount to a lot of manure, De Waard says.
-Bénoué National Park, where his colleagues sampled, is a UNESCO-designated biosphere reserve where farmers are unlikely to reach.
-Differing plant ages, symbiotic fungi or microbes, and Cameroon’s varied climate could be responsible for the discrepancy in the teams’ results, De Waard suggests.
-“I still think that tramadol is of natural origin.”
+People give pain medications to cattle to improve work ability, but tramadol is not used in cattle in the U.S., says Marcy Jan Souza, who studies tramadol at the University of Tennessee College of Veterinary Medicine.
+Little is known about cattle’s tramadol metabolism, Souza says, so any metabolites in roots and soil should be interpreted with caution.

-“I’m pretty convinced by the new paper, but they haven’t completely nailed it,” says
+“I still think that tramadol is of natural origin,” De Waard says.
+Differing plant ages, symbiotic fungi or microbes, and Cameroon’s varied climate could explain the discrepancy in the teams’ results, he suggests.

 “I’m glad science always leaves some question marks,” Robins adds.
 “Otherwise, we wouldn’t have a job to do.”